mbuhidar/LawnJob/README.md

 cassette tape for me to make a copy for you.
 I still have the old equipment in storage, but there would be a lot of dust and likely the smell of burning electronics if I tried it.
-I live far from there now anyways.
 I don't recall the count, but a LOT of people did send those in, along with $3.
 Not a bad gig for a kid.

 The code is included as a .bas file.